bgougar/p2-kinetics/README.md

 This graph plots the data of infected and dead people in the state of Idaho from day 0 as the first person was infected to most current update of covid-19 statistics.

 ### PlayingRecoveryRate.py and PlayingInfectionRate.py
+These files in General_Playing run the idaho_infections.csv data, taking k1 as the infection rate and k2 as the recovery rate, and return .txt files stating time until the virus is at maximum population capacity

 ### kinetics-copy.py